Zomega/orphanblack/README.md

 * Grouping clones!
 Right now, if three regions of code are all similar to each other, three seperate clone reports, corresponding to each pair, are generated.
 * An API, allowing integration with other linters and plugins.
 * Other languages: So much of this work is already done.
 After just a little bit of internal rewriting, any language should be able to work with `orphanblack` just by providing an appropriate AST parser.
+* Total internal rewrite, aiming for a well commented codebase.
+* Diffs based on anti-unification patterns.
+* ASTNode classes with built in anti-unification utilities
+* Ability to handle sequences elegantly (i.e. deal with insertion / removal in edit distances)

 ### An Incomplete List of Features Removed (and Reasons):
 * Removed timing and profiling tools: Profiling is great, but there are dedicated python profiling tools avalible.